skoppe/private-dub/README.md

 > NOTE: Even though the documentation on [code.dlang.org](https://code.dlang.org) states that only alphanumerics and '-' are allowed, since there is no enforcement, we decided to take this approach.

-# Config
+# Install

 See <a href="config-example.ini">config-example.ini</a> for configuration.

-# Install

-There is a dockerfile somewhere, run it.
+~There is a dockerfile somewhere, run it.
 The whole app keeps a cache (in memory and on disk) for speed but is otherwise stateless.
 No database, no nothing.
-Just run it.
+Just run it.~

-At first startup it might take a few moments to crawl you VCS system.
-Subsequent restarts only need to load the cache from disk.
+~At first startup it might take a few moments to crawl you VCS system.
+Subsequent restarts only need to load the cache from disk.~

+Instructions are coming...

 ## Credendials